department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Vet Center: Capitalize "Center."

 Veteran: On VA.gov, capitalize even when used as a common noun.
 When possible, you can avoid this awkward style by recasting sentences into a more conversational tone and speaking directly with Veterans, rather than referring to them in the third person.
-  ​	**Okay:** Learn about services and benefits that we offer to Veterans and their families.
+  -	**Okay:** Learn about services and benefits that we offer to Veterans and their families.

-  ​	**Better:** Learn about VA services and benefits that you and your family may be eligible for.
+  -	**Better:** Learn about VA services and benefits that you and your family may be eligible for.

 - Veterans cemetery: "Veterans" does not take an apostrophe, and "cemetery" is lowercase except when part of the official name of a cemetery.
-  ​	**Like this in general:** Family members may be eligible if they're buried in a Veterans cemetery.
+  -	**Like this:** Family members may be eligible if they're buried in a Veterans cemetery.

-  ​	**Like this when used in a proper noun:** The Hawaii State Veterans Cemetery is located in Kaneohe, HI.
+  -	**Or when used in a proper noun:** The Hawaii State Veterans Cemetery is located in Kaneohe, HI.

 Veterans Crisis Line: Note that "Veterans" does not take an apostrophe.